subvisual/subvisual.com/src/posts/2017-02-23-how-we-share-ownership-and-accountability.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/191/image@2x.jpg
 tags:
   - general
+intro: >
-intro: "Often people ask me how a small [team](https://subvisual.co/company/#team) like ours can have relative financial success and still have time to organize two international conferences, [MirrorConf](http://mirrorconf.com/) and [RubyConf Portugal](http://rubyconf.pt/), several meetups through the year while keeping a sustainable work environment where people like to work.
-I always struggle to answer this because I don’t have the contradictory, and for us it’s challenging, but it never felt like a Herculean task to pull off.
-After putting some thought on the subject, I believe that the primary justification is how we share responsibilities throughout the team, keeping a flat structure, while still have a culture of accountability."
+  Often people ask me how a small team like ours can have relative financial success and still have time to organize two international conferences and several meet-ups while keeping a sustainable work environment where people like to work.
+I always struggle to answer this.
 ---

 Often people ask me how a small [team](https://subvisual.co/company/#team) like ours can have relative financial success and still have time to organize two international conferences, [MirrorConf](http://mirrorconf.com/) and [RubyConf Portugal](http://rubyconf.pt/), several meetups through the year while keeping a sustainable work environment where people like to work.
 I always struggle to answer this because I don’t have the contradictory, and for us it’s challenging, but it never felt like a Herculean task to pull off.
 After putting some thought on the subject, I believe that the primary justification is how we share responsibilities throughout the team, keeping a flat structure, while still have a culture of accountability.